mondele/btt-writer-docs/docs/dNavigate.rst

 **Blind Edit Mode**

-To use Blind Edit Mode, see *How do I set up to translate the Bible or Open Bible Stories?* in `translationStudio for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_
+To use Blind Edit Mode, see *How do I set up to translate the Bible or Open Bible Stories?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_

 If you change the settings to Blind Edit Mode, a third view is available for text projects.
 You access this Blind Edit view by clicking the icon that looks like two sheets of paper.